sunain-s/MazeBot/README.md

 ### Description

-A robot (light blue) navigates a maze trying to find all the markers (yellow) placed in the maze and return them to the home square (green).
+A robot (blue) navigates a rectangular maze trying to find all the markers (yellow) placed in the maze and return them to the home square (green).

 ![example of my program](./img.png)

 - random maps - the number of rows, columns, the cell size and screen size are assigned randomly on each run
 - the maze is generated based on the Sidewinder algorithm (randomly carve up or right when available)
+    - amazing resource for maze generation where I found this algorithm: https://www.jamisbuck.org/presentations/rubyconf2011/
 - robot pathfinding is done with an EAST-NORTH-WEST-SOUTH priority

 ### How to run